 Signals are another one that people associate with German cars.
 There are also ones that become more than an inconvenience where a door lock isn’t working or a power mirror isn’t working.
 How about ones that create safety hazards?
 An internal heater in this PCB would short out and cause an engine fire.

 The whole cargo is black, which can happen at very hazardous speeds.
-There have been cases noted where people veered off the road and got either severely injured or killed due to total loss of visibility, lights and power, and everything in the car.
+There have been cases where people veered off the road and got severely injured or killed due to total loss of visibility, lights and power, and everything in the car.
 So German cars have many examples of safety issues in the electrical system, making them unreliable.

 4. Use of plastic

-The central failure point or why people would consider some German cars unreliable is the extensive use of plastic.
+The central failure point, or why people would consider some German cars unreliable, is the extensive use of plastic.
 Plastic parts are not new to the BMW world.
 Everybody knows that it’s no secret that BMW uses plastic and a lot of things.

 For example, cooling systems, water pumps, and radiators are all made of plastic that deteriorates quickly.
 That leads to leaks, possibly misfiring.